magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 separation.
 Eventually it’s as if he is two people: one in the world and the other on the path.
 They divide, they pull apart.
-Whenever he’s investigating there’s this separation, and it continues on and on until the mind reaches insight,
+Whenever he’s investigating there’s this separation, and it continues on and on until the mind reaches insight, vipassanā.

-Or maybe it’s Having tried to establish wholesome results in our practice, seeing them, we attach to them.
+Or maybe it’s *vipassanū*!
+Having tried to establish wholesome results in our practice, seeing them, we attach to them.
 This type of clinging comes from our wanting to get something from the practice.
-This is , the wisdom of defilements (i.e. ‘defiled wisdom’).
+This is *vipassanū*, the wisdom of defilements (i.e. ‘defiled wisdom’).
 Some people develop goodness and cling to it, they develop purity and cling to that, or they develop knowledge and cling to that.
-The action of clinging to that goodness or knowledge is , infiltrating our practice.
+The action of clinging to that goodness or knowledge is *vipassanū*, infiltrating our practice.

 So when you develop vipassanā, be careful!
-Watch out for , because they’re so close that sometimes you can’t tell them apart.
+Watch out for *vipassanū*, because they’re so close that sometimes you can’t tell them apart.
 But with right view we can see them both clearly.
-If it’s there will be suffering arising at times as a result.
+If it’s *vipassanū* there will be suffering arising at times as a result.
 If it’s really vipassanā there’s no suffering.
 There is peace.
 Both happiness and unhappiness are silenced.
 This you can see for yourself.

 This practice requires endurance.
 Some people, when they come to practise, don’t want to be bothered by anything, they don’t want